 Travel and media were hit first by digital disruption.
 Incumbents often ignored alarm signals and were slow to move, but customers, when presented with a superior digital alternative, were quick to switch.
 But cases like Elsevier and Disney prove that a disruptor is not always the last man standing.
 Many traditional companies are capable of digital transformation; they just don’t know it yet.

-For us, these lessons fuelled our vision to found a company focused solely on helping clients master digital disruption.
+These lessons fuelled our founders’ vision to establish a company focused solely on helping clients master digital disruption.
 What was happening already in travel and media in 2010 was clearly going to spread across industries, and a lot of companies frankly weren’t ready.
 Today, we support hundreds of clients across dozens of industries on their journeys from fearing disruption, to tackling it, to winning at it.

 In early 2011, we were asked to help a leading national newspaper.
 We showed that their dependency on declining print-based models was too large to return to growth, and supported the newly appointed CEO in developing a new strategic vision focused on thematic verticals, a shift to online, and the new digital earning models that were coming through.